Deadline (Grant novel): Plot

-The team flees to Weed, California, where Magdalene "Maggie" Garcia, billionaire pharmaceutical company heiress and head Fictional at After the End Times, lives.
-They track down a non-CDC laboratory in Portland, Oregon and head there to learn more about Dr. Connolly's findings.
-A rogue researcher, Dr. Shannon Abbey, reveals that reservoir conditions are an immune response to the virus, and those with the conditions may fight off zombification.
+The team flees to Weed, California, where they meet Magdalene "Maggie" Garcia.
+Maggie is a Fictional at After the End Times; her parents are wealthy pharmaceutical magnates.
+They then track down Dr. Shannon Abbey, a scientist unaffiliated with the CDC.
+Dr. Abbey reveals that reservoir conditions are an immune response to the virus, and those with the conditions may fight off zombification.
 Shaun and Becks then head to Portland's CDC office, where they escape a zombie outbreak staged to kill them.
-The group next returns to Maggie's, and Shaun sends the collected data to Mahir Gowda (a British resident and the website's head Newsie), hoping he can find independent verification.
+Shaun sends the collected data to Mahir Gowda, a British resident and the website's head Newsie.

-A fortnight later, Mahir arrives unannounced with news that all Kellis-Amberlee substrains were lab-engineered, and people with reservoir conditions are being killed off before each new substrain appears.
-Armed with this information, Shaun leads Dr. Connolly, Becks, and Mahir to the CDC office in Memphis, Tennessee, to break in and confront Dr. Connolly's boss, Joseph Wynne.
-Dr. Wynne reveals he organised the Oakland outbreak to kill Dr. Connolly and the bloggers; he is part of a widespread conspiracy to keep people afraid and compliant while the zombie virus is stabilised.
-In the following struggle, Dr. Wynne is killed, and Dr. Connolly is infected with the live virus.
+Two weeks later, Mahir arrives in the United States with news that all Kellis-Amberlee substrains were lab-engineered.
+People with reservoir conditions are being killed off before each new substrain appears.
+Shaun leads Dr. Connolly, Becks, and Mahir to the CDC office in Memphis, Tennessee, to break in and confront Dr. Connolly's boss, Joseph Wynne.
+Dr. Wynne reveals he organized the Oakland outbreak to kill Dr. Connolly and the bloggers; he is part of a widespread conspiracy to keep people afraid and compliant while the zombie virus is stabilized.
+Dr. Wynne is killed, and Dr. Connolly is infected.
 She sacrifices herself to distract security while the others escape.
 The team heads back to California, driving through a hurricane and finding most of the country deserted.

-On reaching Maggie's, Shaun and company learn that most of the country has been locked down following massive outbreaks along the Gulf Coast: a Second Rising.
-Shaun figures out that the cause is not an airborne strain of live virus as most fear, but it is now being transmitted by mosquitoes.
-He confirms this with Dr. Abbey and receives an offer to join her in Shady Cove, Oregon.
-Shaun and Mahir organise the rest of the site's staff to propagate what they have learned, before those at Maggie's evacuate.
+When they reach Maggie's estate, Shaun and company learn that most of the country has been locked down following massive outbreaks along the Gulf Coast: a Second Rising.
+The newest strain is being transmitted by mosquitoes.
+Dr. Abbey offers Shaun a place in her lab in Shady Cove, Oregon.
+Shaun and Mahir organize the rest of the site's staff to share what they have learned before those at Maggie's evacuate.
 Shortly before reaching Shady Cove, Shaun is attacked and bitten, and is quarantined in Dr. Abbey's lab.
 Despite several tests, he shows no sign of becoming a zombie.
-The novel's coda reveals that despite her apparent death, Georgia is somehow alive and well in an unknown CDC facility.
+The novel's coda reveals that despite her apparent death, Georgia is alive and well in an unknown CDC facility.